Meet your evolving needs with three integrated business lines in one professional services firm.

 Investment advisory services are offered through CliftonLarsonAllen Wealth Advisors, LLC, an SEC-registered investment advisor.

 How to Monitor Subrecipients of Higher Education Research Grants

 If your college or university receives research grants from the federal government, and then parcels out some of those funds to other institutions to assist with your research projects, you can expect that activity to come under increased scrutiny in your next single audit or program review.

-Until the Office of Management and Budget issued its Uniform Grant Guidance (UGG) circular late in 2014, subrecipients of federal research grants were largely unmonitored.
+Until the Office of Management and Budget issued its Uniform Guidance (UG, formerly referred to as Omni Circular, Super Circular, and Uniform Grant Guidance) circular late in 2014, subrecipients of federal research grants were largely unmonitored.
 When you think about the effort your institution puts into claiming research grant money — extensive proposals, interviews, and reviews — it does seem odd that subrecipients of pass-through funds don’t have to undergo that same rigor to benefit from the award.
-It looks like the government took notice and added several new requirements in the UGG.
+It looks like the government took notice and added several new requirements in the UG.

 So now your higher education institution has a few more rules to follow.
 Here’s what you need to do to monitor your subrecipients, be compliant, and withstand an audit or review.